salihtuc/url-shortener-rest-api/README.md

 # url-shortener-rest-api
+How to shorten URL using Python?
 This simple REST API is a basic approach for shortening URL problem. <br>

 Let's say you have a URL with 1000 characters.
 When you call this service endpoint, it will shorten it to 26 characters (without the server name). <br>